 Windows to the valley project

-This project, together with other projects like the ‘Colne Valley Trail’, ‘A Bridge to the Country’ and ‘Walks through a Changing Landscape’, aims to help raise awareness of the Colne Valley and encourage better understanding and appreciation of our local countryside.
+This project, together with other projects like the ‘Colne Valley Trail’, ‘A Bridge to the Country’ and ‘Walks through a Changing Landscape’, aimed to help raise awareness of the Colne Valley and encourage better understanding and appreciation of our local countryside.